rochus-keller/DoorScope/README.md

 # DoorScope
 DoorScope is a software application which can be used in the specification review process.
 Specifications can be exported from IBM DOORS® and viewed with links, object attributes and change history (including tables, images and richtext).
 Objects can be annotated and marked with their review status.
 There is also a fulltext search and scripting facility.
 DoorScope is a single executable and runs natively on Windows without installation.
-DoorScope is freeware.
-See http://doorscope.ch/ for more information.
+DoorScope is open-source under GPL.

 ## Download and Installation
 DoorScope is deployed as a compressed single-file executable.
-See http://doorscope.ch/.
+See https://github.com/DoorScope#downloads.
 The executable is built from the source code accessible here.
 Of course you can build the executable yourself if you want (see below for instructions).
 Since DoorScope is a single executable, it can just be downloaded and unpacked.
 No installation is necessary.
 You therefore need no special privileges to run DoorScope on your machine.

 ## How to Build DoorScope